-- 10.1 In its corporate governance report, the company is to state clearly - · which Code rules it has not complied with, - · explain the reasons for each case of non-compliance and - · describe the solutions it has adopted instead.

-- The requirement to produce a corporate governance report is stipulated in chapter 6, sections 6-9 of the Annual Accounts Act (1995:1554). - The requirement to publish a sustainability report, and which companies are required to do so, is contained in chapter 6, sections 10-14 and in chapter 7, sections 31a-31c of the Annual Accounts Act (1995:1554). - The requirements regarding submission of a remuneration report for approval by the annual general meeting, the content of the report and making it available on the company's website are found in chapter 7, section 62 and chapter 8, section 53 a of the Companies Act (2005:551).
+- 10.1 In its corporate governance report, the company is to state clearly - which Code rules it has not complied with; - explain the reasons for each case of non-compliance; and - describe the solutions it has adopted instead. - 10.2 As well as the items stipulated by legislation, the following information is to be included in the corporate governance report if it is not presented in the annual report: - the composition of the company's nomination committee.
+If any member of the committee has been appointed by a particular owner, the name of this owner is also to be stated. - the information on each member of the board that is required by the third paragraph of Code rule $2.6\frac{1}{27}$ - The rules in Chapter 10 of the Code are to be complied with by all companies that apply the Code.
+No deviation with accompanying explanation is permitted with regard to these rules. - 243 The requirement to produce a corporate governance report is stipulated in chapter 6, sections 6-9 of the Annual Accounts Act (1995:1554). - The requirement to publish a sustainability report, and which companies are required to do so, is contained in chapter 6, sections 10-154 and in chapter 7, sections 31 a-31 ge of the Annual Accounts Act (1995:1554). - The requirements regarding submission of a remuneration report for approval by the annual general meeting, the content of the report and making it available on the company's website are found in chapter 7, section 62 and chapter 8, section 53 a of the Companies Act (2005:551).